 The Bosphorus cruise will continue past the Rumeli Fortress, built in 1453.
 This fortress, along with its mate across the strait, gave the Ottomans the ability to completely control the Bosphorus Strait and all vessels that wanted to pass.
 No ship could slip past these fortresses.

 At the Fatih Sultan Mehmet Bridge, the cruise crosses the strait and returns south along the Asian side of the east bank.
 Here, homes encroach on the shore and even appear to be built one on top of the other – all competing for views of the water.

-It’s hard to imagine what Istanbul would be without the Bosphorus.
+It’s hard to imagine what Istanbul would be without this majestic body of water.
 A Bosphorus cruise tour is arguably one of the highlights of any visit to Istanbul.